 We realise the importance of a high standard of spoken and written Chinese to the child entering Primary One.
 The Chiltern House programme is designed to develop a positive attitude towards learning Mandarin.
 Our Mandarin teachers converse only in Mandarin providing excellent language role models for the children.
 At Nursery level, our work is entirely oral, developing ear training and an awareness of sounds.
 Vocabulary is built through songs, language games, activities and stories.
 Written work begins in earnest in Kindergarten One as vocabulary builds and extends to story writing in Kindergarten Two.

-A third language, Bahasa Melayu, which is Malaysia’s national language, is introduced in the kindergarten level.
+A third language, Bahasa Melayu, which is Malaysia’s national language, is introduced from the Nursery 1 level, beginning 2022.
 The Chiltern House Bahasa Melayu curriculum is designed with songs, language games, and interactive activities to provide the children with an appealing approach towards the learning of the language.
 Our Bahasa Melayu teacher converses only in Bahasa Melayu, thus providing the children with excellent reference and inspiration.
 The early introduction of Bahasa Melayu lays a firm foundation for national primary school and beyond.

 Speech and Drama

 Specialist educators from Julia Gabriel Centre conduct Speech & Drama sessions once a week.
 The programme offers children the opportunity to master techniques and skills necessary for effective communication.
 The teachers develop the children’s skills through the exciting medium of drama, developing a love of poetry, using their imagination, story- making, idea-sharing and problem-solving.

 At the Kindergarten level, our children work towards the Young Performers Certificate, awarded by Trinity College London.
 Their work will be presented to a Trinity College London examiner at our school.